smcclatchy/introductory-statistics-with-r/_episodes/15-visualization.md

 ~~~
 {: .error}

-Again, we have a numeric variable that is really an ordinal categorical variable
+Again, we have a numeric variable that is really an ordinal categorical
+variable, not a continuous variable.
+We can convert it to a factor with
+`as.factor`.

 ~~~